 1st Key: Mark’s Gospel was written to be read and listened to in community.

 When one reads a book alone, one can always stop and go back so as to connect one thing with another.
-But when one is in community and someone else out in front is reading the Gospel, one cannot shout: “Stop!
+But when one is in community and someone else out in front is reading the Gospel, one cannot shout, “Stop!
 Read that again!
 I did not understand it well!”
 For a book to be listened to in community celebrations, it must be divided differently from other books meant for personal reading.

 2nd Key: Mark’s Gospel is a narrative.

 A narrative is like a river.
 Going down a river in a boat, one is not aware of divisions in the water.
 The river has no divisions.
 It is a single flow, from beginning to end.
-The divisions are made on the banks not in the river.
-For instance, one may say: “The beautiful part of the river that goes from that house on the bend up to the palm tree three bends down river”.
+The divisions are made on the banks, not in the river.
+For instance, one may say, “The beautiful part of the river that goes from that house on the bend up to the palm tree three bends down river.”
 But one does not see any division in the water itself.
 Mark’s narration flows like a river.
-Listeners come across divisions along its banks, that is, in the places where Jesus goes, in the people he meets, in the streets he walks down.
+Listeners come across divisions along its banks, that is, in the places where Jesus goes, in the people He meets, in the streets He walks down.
 These marginal indications help listeners not to get lost in the midst of so many words and actions of Jesus and concerning Jesus.
 The geographical setting helps the reader to walk along with Jesus, step by step, from Galilee to Jerusalem, from the lake to Calvary.

 3rd Key: Mark’s Gospel was written in order to be read all in one go.

 That is how the Jews read the small books of the Old Testament.
 For instance, on the eve of Easter, they read the complete Canticle of Canticles.
 Some scholars are of the opinion that Mark’s Gospel was written to be read in its entirety on the eve of Easter.
-Now, so that the listeners might not get tired, the reading had to have divisions, pauses.
-For, when a narrative is long, such as is Mark’s Gospel, the reading needs to be interrupted from time to time.
+Now, so that the listeners might not get tired, the reading has to have divisions, pauses.
+When a narrative is long, such as is Mark’s Gospel, the reading needs to be interrupted from time to time.
 There must be some pauses.
 Otherwise, the listeners get lost.
 The author of the narrative provided for these pauses.
 These were marked by summaries between one long reading and the next.
 These summaries were like hinges that gathered what was read before and opened the way to what was to come.
 They allow the narrator to stop and start again without interrupting the flow of the narrative.
 They help the listeners to take their bearing within the river of the flowing narrative.
 Mark’s Gospel has several of these pauses that allow us to discover and follow the course of the Good News of God that Jesus revealed and that Mark narrates.
 In all there are six longer blocks of readings, interspersed with summaries or hinges, where it is possible to take a small pause.

 Base on these three keys, we now present a division of Mark’s Gospel.
 Others divide this Gospel in different ways.
 Each way has its distinctive character and its value.
-The value of any division is that it opens several ways of going into the text, of helping us to discover something about the Good News of God and to discern the how Jesus opens a way for us to God and the neighbour.
+The value of any division is that it opens several ways of going into the text, of helping us to discover something about the Good News of God and to discern how Jesus opens a way for us to God and neighbor.